doj/few/README.md

 See <http://www.cplusplus.com/reference/regex/regex_replace/> for
 details on how the C++ regex library is matching and replaceing.

+### Attribute Display Filter Regular Expression

+You can use a regular expression to change the character attributes and the colors used to display the line.
+This is called an _Attribute Display Filter_.
+This uses the following form:

+|regex|<list of attributes>,<optional color specification>

+The following attributes are supported by few.
+Note that your curses implementation or terminal may not support all of these attributes.

+* normal
+* standout
+* underline
+* reverse
+* blink
+* dim
+* bold
+* italic

+The optional _color specification_ has the following form:

+<color> on <color>

+The first color specifies the foreground color.
+The second color specifies the background color.
+The following colors are supported:

+* black
+* red
+* green
+* yellow
+* blue
+* magenta
+* cyan
+* white

+To use colors, you have to start the few program with the --color command line argument.

+Example attribute display filter:

+|\d|italic,bold,yellow on blue

+Will print all digits in italic and bold with yellow foreground and blue background color.

 ### Regular Expressions and wide characters

 The few program is able to display wide characters and files encoded in UTF-8.
-However because it is designed to work with large files, it will not attempt to match the regular expressions on the wide character representations of the file processed.
-The (display) filter regular expression is matched on the raw byte sequence of the file.
+However because it is designed to work with large files, it will not attempt to match the filter regular expressions on the wide character representations of the file processed.
+The replace display filter regular expression is matched on the raw byte sequence of the file as well.
 This is usually not a problem if you match ASCII characters.

-The search regular expression however is matched against the wide character representation of the displayed lines.
+The attribute display filter regular expression however is matched against the wide character representation of the displayed lines.

 Links and URLs
 --------------